luigisaetta/avmiotcg/README.md

 ## Author: L. Saetta

 ### Starting Date:   22/05/2018
-### Last update:     22/05/2018
+### Last update:     27/05/2018
 ###                  luigi.saetta@gmail.com

-This repository contains most of the work I have done to develop a working prototype for AVM
+This repository contains most of the work I have done to develop a working prototype for a Cloud Gateway for an Automatic Vehichle Monitoring System (AVM) based on Oracle IoT Cloud Service

+The Gateway now support two incoming protocol:
+* HTTP
+* MQTT
+a custom input msg format is embedded in the code, but it can easily be changed